-Sometimes, the person calling will have a grievance, and you don't want to make that worse by trying their patience.
+Sometimes, the person calling will have a grievance, and the last thing that you want is to make that worse by trying their patience.

 In your greeting, get to the point, and keep it concise.

-This is prime audio real estate for building your brand.
+Think of your professional voicemail greetings prime audio real estate and opportunities for building your brand.

 Make sure you ask callers to include all these things and any other relevant information in their messages.

-Don't say, "Your call is very important to me/us."
+Do not say, "Your call is important to me/us."

 Customers have heard this line since the dawn of business voicemail greetings.